Mohammad Mosaddegh: Operation Ajax

 Tehran strongman Shaban Jafari played a major role in Mosaddegh's overthrow.

 Soon, massive popular protests, aided by Roosevelt's team, took place across the city and elsewhere with tribesmen at the ready to assist the coup, with anti- and pro-monarchy protesters, both being paid by Roosevelt.
-By paying mobs to demonstrate, tricking Mossadegh into urging his supporters to stay home, and bribing and mobilising officers against Mossadegh, he was able to force a military confrontation outside Mossadegh's home.
+By paying mobs to demonstrate, tricking Mosaddegh into urging his supporters to stay home, and bribing and mobilising officers against Mosaddegh, he was able to force a military confrontation outside Mosaddegh's home.

 The protests turned increasingly violent, leaving almost 300 dead, at which point the pro-monarchy leadership, led by retired army General and former Minister of Interior in Mosaddegh's cabinet, Fazlollah Zahedi, interceded, joined with underground figures such as the Rashidian brothers and local strongman Shaban Jafari.
 Pro-Shah tank regiments stormed the capital and bombarded the prime minister's official residence.

-With loyalist troops overwhelmed, Mossadegh was taken into hiding by his aides, narrowly escaping the mob that set in to ransack his house.
+With loyalist troops overwhelmed, Mosaddegh was taken into hiding by his aides, narrowly escaping the mob that set in to ransack his house.
 The following day, he surrendered himself at the Officers' Club, where General Zahedi had been set up with makeshift headquarters by the CIA.
 Zahedi announced an order for his arrest on the radio, and Mosaddegh was transferred to a military jail shortly after.

-The Shah finally agreed to Mossadegh's overthrow after Roosevelt said that the United States would proceed with or without him, and formally dismissed the prime minister in a written decree, an act that had been made part of the constitution during the Constitutional Assembly of 1949, convened under martial law, at which time the power of the monarchy was increased in various ways by the Shah himself.
+The Shah finally agreed to Mosaddegh's overthrow after Roosevelt said that the United States would proceed with or without him, and formally dismissed the prime minister in a written decree, an act that had been made part of the constitution during the Constitutional Assembly of 1949, convened under martial law, at which time the power of the monarchy was increased in various ways by the Shah himself.

 As a precautionary measure, he flew to Baghdad and from there hid safely in Rome.
-He actually signed two decrees, one dismissing Mosaddegh and the other nominating the CIA's choice, General Zahedi, as Prime Minister.
+He signed two decrees, one dismissing Mosaddegh and the other nominating the CIA's choice, General Zahedi, as Prime Minister.
 These decrees, called Farmāns, played a major role in giving legitimacy to the coup, and were further spread by CIA officials.

 On 22 August, the Shah returned from Rome.

 Zahedi's new government soon reached an agreement with foreign oil companies to form a consortium and "restore the flow of Iranian oil to world markets in substantial quantities", giving the United States and Great Britain the lion's share of the restored British holdings.
 In return, the US massively funded the Shah's resulting government, until the Shah's overthrow in 1979.

-As soon as the coup succeeded, many of Mosaddegh's former associates and supporters were tried, imprisoned, and tortured.
+Mosaddegh's seizure of power having failed and the counter coup having succeeded, many of Mosaddegh's former associates and supporters were tried, imprisoned, and tortured.
 Some were sentenced to death and executed.
 The minister of foreign affairs and the closest associate of Mosaddegh, Hossein Fatemi, was executed by order of the Shah's military court.
 The order was carried out by firing squad on 10 November 1954.